dotse/tls-fed-auth/tls-fed-auth.md

 -   description (OPTIONAL)

-    A human readable text describing the server.
+    A human readable text describing the server or client.

     Example: "SCIM Server 1"